Back to Online View

 If not mentioned otherwise speakers are members of the Zoological Institute.

 For the new credit point regulation, see below!

 To obtain credit points for participation in this seminar, it is necessary to 1) attend the seminar regulary (sign the list) and 2) take part in at least 4 of the 5 post-seminar discussions (about 30 minutes).
-The seminars where the name of the speaker is printed in bold type and marked with * will have a post-seminar discussion (so far only three speakers are indicated).
+The seminars where the name of the speaker is printed in bold type and marked with * will have a post-seminar discussion.
 During these discussions the quality of the talk will be discussed (in the obligatory absense of the speaker).
 The speaker will later receive feedback from one participant of the discussion.